bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

-<p>Hello - we’re <b>Bromodachi</b>; the developers behind Bombermania; and I’m Dat - the game designer of the team.
+<p style="text-align: justify;">Hello - we’re <b>Bromodachi</b>; the developers behind Bombermania; and I’m Dat - the game designer of the team.
 In this post, we’ll discuss the game itself - what are the goods - the bads - and the uglies - about this game.</p>

 ## About the game

 ![alt text](https://github.com/bromodachi-team/bromodachi-web/blob/master/assets/blogs/post-mortem/bombermania/gameplay.png)

-<p>Bombermania is a mobile puzzle game, with a simple goal - to eliminate all enemies on the board.
+<p style="text-align: justify;">Bombermania is a mobile puzzle game, with a simple goal - to eliminate all enemies on the board.
 And the tools to achieve that goal are bombs - which would explode in sequence, based on the first placed bomb that would start the chained explosion.</p>

-<p>To setup the chained explosion, you need to place the bombs onto the board by dragging, and manually press an explode button to set-off the explosion of the first bomb.
+<p style="text-align: justify;">To setup the chained explosion, you need to place the bombs onto the board by dragging, and manually press an explode button to set-off the explosion of the first bomb.
 If there’s any other bomb within the explosion range of the first bomb – that bomb would explode too, and will affect other bombs / enemies within its explosion range - and we have ourselves an explosion chain.</p>

-<p>Here are the visual representation of bombs in the game:</p>
+<p style="text-align: justify;">Here are the visual representation of bombs in the game:</p>

 ![alt text](https://github.com/bromodachi-team/bromodachi-web/blob/master/assets/blogs/post-mortem/bombermania/bombs.png)<br>